jorgeluisalmiron/bikerentalexercise/README.md

 - Product
 - Promotion

-Also, the solution propose to use three repositories (which are not implemented, only interface was included) <br>
+Also, the solution propose to use three repositories (which are not implemented, only interfaces was included) <br>
 - PriceListRepository
 - ProductRepository
 - PromotionsRepository